memtest86plus/memtest86plus/README.md

 # Memtest86+

-Memtest86+ is a free, open-source, stand-alone memory tester for x86, x86-64 and LoongArch64 architecture computers.
+Memtest86+ is a free, open-source, stand-alone memory tester for x86, x86-64, ARM AArch64 and LoongArch64 architecture computers.
 It provides a much more thorough memory check than that provided by BIOS memory tests.

 It is also able to access almost all the computer's memory, not being restricted by the memory used by the operating system and not depending